durgeshsri/WaferFaultPrediction/README.md

 ## Overview:
    This is a simple wafer quality binary classification Flask app trained on the top of Sklearn API and  XGBoost.
-The trained models takes a Batch file (All Sensor's Data)  as an input and predict the class of output 0/1(Good/Bad).
+The trained models takes a Batch file (All Sensor's Data)  as an input and predict the class of output 0/1(Good/Bad) , and will create a predicted batch csv file in local system which will have two columns wafer name and their quality(Good-0 / Bad-1)